Trade Stock Indices

 For a trailing stop order it's put at a percentage level below the prevailing market price.
 This trailing level then shifted as the trade transaction position unfolds.
 Using a trailing stop loss level allows you to let profits run while at the same time ensures that should the stock trading market turn you will have locked in some of your profits.

-These stock orders can also be used to eliminate risk if a trade becomes profitable.
-If a trade makes some substantial gains then the stop loss order can be moved to break-even point, the point at which you opened buy, therefore ensuring that even if the trade position goes against you, you'll not make any loss, you will break-even on that position.
+These stock orders can also be used to lower risk if a trade starts making money.
+If a trade makes a lot of profit, the stop-loss order can be moved to the break-even point, which is where you started buying.
+This makes sure that even if the trade goes against you, you won't lose any money, and you will break even on that trade.

-A good example is when you use the parabolic SAR Stock Indicator & keep moving your stop order to the parabolic SAR level.
+A prime illustration involves employing the Parabolic SAR Stock Indicator and systematically advancing your stop order to align with the current Parabolic SAR level.

 Parabolic SAR Indicator for Putting Trailing StopLoss Order in Indices